poirier/cheat/vue.rst

-   `"Since a Vuex store's state is made reactive by Vue, when we mutate the state, Vue components observing the state will update automatically." <https://vuex.vuejs.org/guide/mutations.html#mutations-follow-vue-s-reactivity-rules>`_
+   `"Since a Vuex store's state is made reactive by Vue, when we mutate the state, Vue components observing the state will update automatically." <https://vuex.vuejs.org/guide/mutations.html#mutations-follow-vue-s-reactivity-rules>`_ (Question: apart from strict mode, does the store actually put watchers on the state, or does it rely on all changes going through mutations to know when things might have changed?
+I suspect the latter.)

-*watching props* - this does not seem to work?
-I put a 'watch' on a prop that was being changed, and could see the component was updating, but the watch did not trigger.
+*watching component props* - this does not seem to work?
+I put a 'watch' on a component prop that was being changed, and could see the component was updating, but the watch did not trigger.

 Computed properties